 It was initially dismissed by the trial judge at the close of the prosecution case.
 But on a prosecution appeal against the terminatory ruling the Court of Appeal reinstated the trial.

 The jury deliberated for over 56 days before acquitting the last defendant and convicting our client and the principal defendants.
-An appeal against conviction has been lodged.

 At sentence our client received a two year sentence of imprisonment suspended for two years.